annasshaikh/pastpaper-webscraper/README.md

-# Python WebScraper
+# Python Web Scraper

 12th Dec 2020

-This Is a WebScrapper to download all pastpaper from a [website](https://papers.gceguide.com/A%20Levels/) for Cambridge A-Level pastpapers
+This Is a Web Scraper to download all pastpaper from a [website](https://papers.gceguide.com/A%20Levels/) for Cambridge A-Level pastpapers
 ## Usage

 Note: Have Stable Internet Connection